LJTalks/heartlandhub/README.md

 ## Current status

+My project is not currently connecting to some staic files, like css and images.
+It does seem to beconnecting to JS scripts in the same directory.
+Odd.
+Maybe a links/directory positionthing?
+Shouldn't be whitenoise as I'm testing in gitpod/local.
+Cloudinary images appear to work... odd.

+**Special access to Experimental Features/Beta testing** Request to Access test and Feedback on Future Features (e.g the Youtube Data Checker)

+Must be logged in to request access, and must be accepted for special priviledges.

+Add a simple form where users can request access to experimental features.
+This could be a basic contact form where users submit their interest.

 **Working on setting up email functionality**
 Have set up email auth for secure login.
 Need to determine and test edge cases.